 In addition, the introduction of safe and effective therapies for cancer patients is the essential mission of clinical development and the safety-vigilance team.
 In particular, the Safety Vigilance team is responsible for training personnel in device vigilance and has been able to expand and improve the Nanobiotix program, which encompasses the legislative and regulatory context of device vigilance and the Company's preparation for the management of potential incidents and crisis situations.
 The development team works closely with the research team to ensure a safe transition from animal to human for its innovative products, when they have reached their development phase.
-The operational model of Nanobiotix's development is designed around obtaining "proof of concept", which requires close interaction between different specialties and rapid decision-making.
+The operational model of Nanobiotix's development is designed around obtaining "proof of concept," which requires close interaction between different specialities and rapid decision-making.

 With a model based on innovation and value creation, the Company designs and directs its clinical development programs and study protocols in close collaboration with its advisory committee.
-On the other hand, their implementation is carried out in partnership with specialized providers approved by national and international regulatory agencies according to the specifics of the activities.
+Further, their implementation is carried out in partnership with specialized providers approved by national and international regulatory agencies according to the specifics of the activities.

-1.2.2.1.3.
+1.2.2.2.3.
 Regulatory affairs department

-The management of regulatory affairs is a strategic function for the Company: internally, it is the link between the development, market access, manufacturing and clinical research departments.
+The management of regulatory affairs is a strategic function for the Company: internally, it is the link between the clinical research development, quality assurance department, safety-vigilance including supports device vigilance/pharmacovigilance, manufacturing and market access functions, therefore working in close collaboration with these departments.
 Outside the Company, it is the key contact with the regulatory authorities.
-In France, it liaises with the competent authority, the Agence Nationale de Sécurité du Médicament et des Produits de Santé (National Agency for the Safety of Medicines and Health Products or ANSM), and to the French medical device agency (GMED).
+All around the world, it liaises with the competent authority: the Agence Nationale de Sécurité du Médicament et des Produits de Santé (National Agency for the Safety of Medicines and Health Products or ANSM), the French medical device agency (GMED) in France, the Food and Drug Administration (FDA) in the US, etc.

 The Regulatory Affairs department is responsible for regulatory oversight and compliance with all regulations and standards.
-As the regulatory environment is constantly changing, the Regulatory Affairs department provides advice on the necessary adaptations to the development plans and applications of target products.
-The regulatory affairs department has been involved in the strategy of new health products since the launch of their development.
+The Regulatory Affairs department has been involved in the strategy of new health products since the launch of their development.
 It plays an important operational role, anticipating regulatory constraints and requirements, weighing the best registration procedures to follow, managing communication and negotiations with the authorities, preparing and submitting relevant regulatory applications to health authorities, and obtaining their approvals.
 It is responsible for maintaining marketing authorizations or CE markings (including labelling, notice and packaging), and is involved in managing a product's lifecycle.
-At the end of the day, the Regulatory Affairs department, acting as the Company's support department, works in close collaboration with: